 Today there is only one living species of "true" humans – us, Homo sapiens.
 But there existed other species in the past.
 How many?
 We don’t know…

-Wondermondo can cautiously propose the following list of known human species, as listed by the time of their extinction:
+Wondermondo can cautiously propose the following list of known other species of humans which here are listed by the time of their extinction:

 - Our species – Homo sapiens with two more or less accepted subspecies: Homo sapiens sapiens (that’s us!) and the ancient, extinct Homo sapiens idaltu.
 The oldest known specimen of our species lived some 300,000 years ago in contemporary Morocco but most likely – elsewhere in Africa as well.

-- Homo neanderthalensis was the first "other" human to be discovered – because it lived in Europe, where in the 19th century developed modern natural sciences.
-Scientists have not agreed yet whether this is subspecies or separate species but recent research shows – it interbred with our species, affecting the genome of people outside Africa.
-It evolved some 400,000 years ago and last Neanderthals lived in Gibraltar some 40,000 years ago.
+- Homo neanderthalensis was the first "other" human to be discovered because it lived in Europe, where in the 19th century developed modern natural sciences.
+It is not entirely clear whether this is subspecies or separate species but it interbred with our species and left impact on the genome of people outside Africa.
+Neanderthals evolved some 400,000 years ago and last of their kin lived in Gibraltar some 40,000 years ago.

 - Denisovan (preliminarily – Homo sp.
 Altai) is another recent discovery from 2010.
-These people lived in Asia and also interbred with other species of humans including our species.
+They lived in Asia and also interbred with other species of humans including our species.
 Thus they also left impact on our genome, especially on the contemporary Melanesians.
-Little is known about these humans – their last refuge could be some Indonesian islands (where its remains have not been discovered yet).
+Their last refuge could be some Indonesian islands although no remains have been found here yet.
 In Denisova Cave they lived some 100 – 40 thousand years ago but we don’t know their age too well yet.

 - Homo floresiensis was an exciting find of scientists on the island of Flores in Indonesia in 2003.
-These small people ("hobits") lived in between 190,000 and 50,000 years ago, although further research might change this timeframe.
-It seems that before them on Flores lived even smaller people and also on some other islands of Southeast Asia might have lived small people.
+These small people ("hobits") lived some 190,000 – 50,000 years ago.
+It is possible that before them on Flores and some other islands of Southeast Asia lived even smaller people.